library(tidyverse)

 .
 Let’s dive in.

-Let’s say we want to highlight the top scorers in women’s college basketball.
+Let’s say we want to highlight the top scorers in women’s college lacrosse.
 So let’s use our player data.

 For this walkthrough: